The 8 Best Dog Treats Australia: Tested & Evaluated 2023

 Ziwi Peak took a deer shank bone, wrapped it in beef esophagus and then dried all of this naturally to keep the nutritional value but extend the shelf life.
 The treat will not only keep your dog busy with chewing for a long time, but it will also provide a nutritious addition to their diet.

-This goodness does come at a price, but it's well worth it considering the quality of ingredients that Ziwi Peak uses.
+This goodness does come at a price, but it's well worth it considering the quality of ingredients that Ziwi Peak uses, like with the treats in our number one slot.

 This is also one of the best healthy puppies treats you can find - perfect for teething puppies.